Australasian Intervarsity Debating Championships: Jock Fanselow Cup

 and 1982 – the first person to win Australs twice.
 He was best speaker in the Grand Final of both years.
 Unfortunately, ill health plagued Jock since birth and a suppressed immune system saw him contract a virus which led to his death in January 2006 at the age of 48.
 Jock's debating teammates, friends, and family donated a cup in his name and it was first presented at Australs 2006, held at Jock's home university, Victoria University of Wellington.

 Boby Andika Ruitang Memorial Trophy

-The best ESL speaker of the tournament is awarded the 'Boby Andika Ruitang Memorial Trohpy'.
+The best ESL speaker of the tournament is awarded the 'Boby Andika Ruitang Memorial Trophy'.

 The trophy was introduced after Boby's passing in 2021 to commemorate their exceptional contribution to debate in Asia and support of ESL speakers in global debating.